anshulbadhani/journal/Sept25/README.md

 - College opened
 - Did Tutorial 5 of DBW and learnt SQL.
 - (...
 Still some day is left let's see what I do ...)

+## 10 Sept
+- Learnt about Binary Trees (again) and learnt about Binary Search Trees.
+- Implemented Inorder, preorder, postorder and insertion in a BST.

+## 11 Sept
+- Talked to prof related to our research paper on temperature prediction using FTS.
+- Became a Mathematics Head at DICE (I'm both sure and not sure if I will stay after interviews or not)
+- Made SIH ppt
+- Messed with React (I don't know React) and realised I hate the entire JS eco system.
+It's not for me.
+FUCK NODE, NPM, REACT and whatever there is ehh.
+- Prepared the SIH pitch.